-General Imformation Concerning the University
+General Information Concerning the University

 Purpose.
 The purpose of the Trustees and Faculty of Lincoln University is to communicate, according to its means, a liberal and Christian education to worthy young men who may become leaders of the colored people.
+The University is not co-educational.